H\"older regularity and roughness: construction and examples: Conclusion

 \section{Conclusion}

-~\\ Using (generalized) Schauder representation, we constructed a stochastic process with any given H\"older regularity by controlling the growth of Schauder coefficients along a given partition sequence on a finite interval (Theorem \ref{main.thm}).
-Moreover, we can make the finite moments of the marginal distribution of the process as we want, by controlling the joint moments between the Schauder coefficients (Theorem \ref{thm. finite moments}).
+Using (generalized) Schauder representation, we constructed a stochastic process with any H\"older regularity by controlling the growth of Schauder coefficients along given partition sequence on a finite interval (Theorem \ref{main.thm}).
+Moreover, we can make the finite moments of the process as we want, by controlling the joint moments between the Schauder coefficients (Theorem \ref{thm. finite moments}).
 These results are combined to suggest a new way of constructing stochastic processes which are statistically indistinguishable from Brownian motion or fractional Brownian motions.

 Our results bring two important messages for mathematical modeling with stochastic processes, especially in finance.
 First, when measuring the roughness of a given function or process (e.g. for stock volatility), H\"older regularity and variation index are two different notions.
 Therefore, when observing a sample path from a process, we should not measure its H\"older roughness by computing $p$-th variation.
-Secondly, Brownian motion and fractional Brownian motions have been widely used for modeling stochastic phenomena in various fields, due to their full-fledged theory.
-However, our construction of fake Brownian motions and fake fractional Brownian motions suggests that a `model-free' approach is important; we cannot conclude from a given dataset that the underlying process follows certain dynamics involving either Brownian motion or fractional Brownian motion, even though it exhibits the same pathwise and statistical properties as those Gaussian processes.
+Secondly, due to their full-fledged theory, Brownian and fractional Brownian motions have been widely used for modeling stochastic phenomena in various fields.
+However, our construction of fake processes suggests that a `model-free' approach is important; we cannot conclude from a given dataset that the underlying process follows certain dynamics involving (fractional) Brownian motions, even though it exhibits the same pathwise and statistical properties as those Gaussian processes.

-Our method of construction in Sections \ref{sec. mimicking BM} and \ref{sec. mimicking fBM} can be also useful for generating very diverse sets of training data for (deep) neural networks modeling financial time series (e.g. \cite{hamdouche2023generative}), which we leave as future work.
+Our method of construction in Sections \ref{sec. mimicking BM} and \ref{sec. mimicking fBM} can also be useful for generating diverse sets of training data for deep neural networks modeling financial time series (e.g. \cite{hamdouche2023generative}), which we leave as future work.